-Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule for the divisions Beginner - Elite.
+Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule.
 A clear separation from the tumbling to the stunt is needed to make this legal.
 Catching the rebound and then dipping to create the throw for the rotation is legal.
 This would also be true if coming from just a standing back handspring without the round off.